The Case for VitalRail

 Factors Constraining Local Rail Expansion

-Several factors contribute to the challenges in expanding local rail freight transportation across the United States:
+Several factors contribute to the challenges in expanding local rail freight transportation across North America:

-• Financial Priorities: Conventional financial metrics, incentives, and funding programs often prioritize large transactions and wide-ranging economic development plans, neglecting the specific needs of local rail shippers and the importance of local rail infrastructure.
+- Financial Priorities: Conventional financial metrics, incentives, and funding programs often prioritize large transactions and high-level economic development plans, neglecting the specific needs of local rail shippers and the importance of local rail infrastructure.

 Overcoming Challenges for Smaller Railroads